EU to ban Belarus overflights from midnight, diplomats say

 European air traffic control agency Eurocontrol has said around 400 civilian planes usually fly over Belarus every day, including 300 overflights of which about 100 are operated by EU or British carriers.

-Lufthansa, SAS, Air France, LOT, Finnair and airBaltic are among carriers that have already announced they would stop flying over Belarus.
+Lufthansa (LHAG.DE), SAS (SAS.ST), Air France (AIRF.PA), LOT, Finnair (FIA1S.HE) and airBaltic are among carriers that have already announced they would stop flying over Belarus.

 Belarusian national carrier Belavia runs flights linking Belarus with some 20 airports in Europe including Helsinki, Amsterdam, Milan, Warsaw, Frankfurt, Berlin, Munich, Paris, Rome and Vienna.